Free subgroups of free products and combinatorial hypermaps: Preliminaries

 \subsection{Hypermaps and $(p,q)$-hypermaps}

 Let $D = [n]$ be a set of $n$ elements, called \textit{darts}, and let $\mathfrak{S}_n$ be the corresponding symmetric group acting on them.\footnote{here and below we assume that permutations are multiplied from left to right} Let $\alpha, \sigma \in \mathfrak{S}_n$ be two permutations such that the group $\langle \alpha, \sigma \rangle$ acts transitively on $D$.
 The triple $H = \langle D; \alpha, \sigma \rangle$ is called an \textit{oriented labelled (combinatorial) hypermap} with set of darts $D$.
 The convention in the literature is to call the orbits of $\sigma$ vertices ($\sigma$ stands for the French \textit{sommets}), the orbits of $\alpha$ hyper-edges ($\alpha$ for \textit{ar\^{e}tes}) and the orbits of $\varphi = \sigma^{-1}\, \alpha^{-1}$ hyper-faces ($\varphi$ for \textit{faces}), even though these are not all technically vertices, edges and faces.
-The size of the respective orbit determines the `degree' of a vertex, hyper-edge or hyper-face.
 The hypermap $H$ can be equivalently represented as $H = \langle D; \alpha, \varphi \rangle$.
+If $\alpha$ is an involution then $H$ is called a \textit{map} (see \cite{NeBook} for an introduction to maps and hypermaps).

-One might find it helpful to construct a graph where we associate with each distinct cycle of $\sigma$ a white vertex and with each distinct cycle of $\alpha$ a black vertex; a white vertex is connected to a black vertex by an edge if their defining cycles have non-empty intersection.
-Then the $n$ edges in this graph can be thought of as darts, and the graph will turn out to be the dual graph to the topological hypermap defined below.
+One might find it helpful to construct a graph where we associate with each distinct cycle of $\varphi$ a white vertex and with each distinct cycle of $\alpha$ a black vertex; a white vertex is connected to a black vertex by an edge if their defining cycles have non-empty intersection.
+Then the $n$ edges in this bipartite graph can be thought of as darts, and the graph will turn out to be the dual graph to the topological hypermap defined below.